chalatz/tours/pages/info/reviews-comments-content.md

     New Year.<br>\nWith warm regards.
 Ken & Deb G. (Nov 20th)  Winston-Salem\tNorth
     Carolina\n\nNicholas, We enjoyed the Jewish Tour of Rhodes and our driver Giannis was informative and interesting.
-You have a beautiful Island with many interesting sites spots to visit,<br>\nIvan Portnoy (Nov 18th)<br>\nivanportnoy@yahoo.com\n\nGreat time in Rhodes, We travelled to some amazing beaches, fishing village and incredible lookouts.
+You have a beautiful Island with many interesting sites spots to visit,<br>\nIvan P.  (Nov 18th) NJ USA\n\nGreat time in Rhodes, We travelled to some amazing beaches, fishing village and incredible lookouts.
     I would recommend Nicholas to any traveller who would love a first class and first hand insight into Rhodes.<br>\nThank you Nicholas for a wonderful tour.<br>\nWe will always remember our time together.<br>\nAnnette, Geoff, Margaret & Doug.<br>\nannette.geoffg@gmail.com\n\nNicholas I have to thank you for a great day.
 You made Rhodes an interesting and beautiful place, your help with Barry and allowing him to see so much was even better for